 Because a nuclear reactor requires neutrons that have slowed down, it has a built-in delay and cannot explode like a nuclear bomb (even if scary films claim otherwise).
 Still, the chain reaction can grow very rapidly, and unless it is controlled, the reactor could in principle heat up to where it melts down.
 The usual method of control is to insert among the fuel "control rods" which strongly aborb neutrons--e.g. of the metal cadmium, also used in electroplating.
 By absorbing free neutrons, these rods slow down or stop the chain reaction.

 Fortunately, nature has been helpful here.
-About 1% of the neutrons released in fission are not emitted promptly but are delayed, by a fraction of a second.
+About 1% of the neutrons released in fission are not emitted promptly but are delayed, by a fraction of a second (you can think of this process as a kind of radioactivity with very short half-life) .
 Reactors are always operated to produce just barely enough neutrons to sustain a chain reaction.
 If for some reason the heat output starts to rise, the delayed neutrons slow down the rate of increase to where an automatic mechanism lowering or raising the control rods is fast enough to stop it.

 Power reactors in the US use ordinary water as a moderator, inside a "pressure vessel" made of thick steel, with rod-like fuel elements and control rods fitted through openings in its lid.
 To start the chain reaction